-Although inbound marketing may have started as a gentle tidal pull, today it’s more like a tsunami.
-The definition of inbound marketing can be traced back to 2005 when HubSpot’s co-founder, Brian Halligan, invented the term.
-Initially, the US adopted inbound marketing more quickly than the UK.
-But, as the Google search pattern in the graph below shows, interest in the term in the UK swelled.
+Although inbound marketing may have started as a gentle wave, today it’s more like a tidal wave.
+The definition of inbound marketing can be traced back to 2005 when HubSpot’s co-founder Brian Halligan invented the term.

 “The world is becoming more inbound.
 It’s growing more authentic, less interruptive.
 And with the ﬁndings of this year’s report, I think it’s safe to say that over the next ten years we’re going to see an even more inbound world.”